 Family & Other Calamities

 The sass!
 The snark!
-This one is fun!
+The 90s nostalgia!
+This one was fun!

 Format: Kindle